Frequently Asked Questions

 Where are the games played and on what days?

 Most games are played at Norgate Park in North Vancouver on Sundays except for some holidays.
-In the past couple of years we have been fortunate to have other associations register teams in our league.
-Teams will have one game at each of their home fields throughout the season.
-The Championship games are played on artificial turf at Confederation Park in North Vancouver on a Saturday or a Sunday at the end of the season – towards the end of November.
+The Championship games are played on artificial turf at Confederation Park in North Vancouver on the last Sunday in November.

 How can parents support the GSL Football program?